Campaign for Academic Excellence

 B-CC’s Summer Academy Program

-9th Grade Summer Academy: a three-week summer program staffed by B-CC and Westland teachers for incoming 9th graders who have struggled academically and/or socially in middle school to work on English, math, science, study skills, and general school issues.
+9th Grade Summer Academy: a three-week summer program staffed by B-CC and Westland teachers for incoming 9th graders who would benefit from extra assistance to work on English, math, science, study skills, and general school issues.

 10th Grade Summer Academy: a one-week summer program for at-risk rising 10th graders to help them explore their post-high school options and plan their high school work accordingly.